loader image

 %

-of school leavers achieved 5 or more SCQF Level 6 awards, including Highers, from 52% in 2023/24
+of school leavers achieved 1 or more Level 7 awards, from 24% in 2023/24.

 Continuously raising attainment and achievement increases personal, social, cultural and economic opportunities to help young people fulfil their potential.
 The focus remains on service delivery that has a tangible impact on attainment, including addressing the attainment gap for the most deprived young people as well as those who are care-experienced.
 The council will also continue to work with parents and carers to develop positive attitudes to learning and health and wellbeing.